innovation-first/paradox-innovation/content/innovation-tracks/swish/index.md

 ## A co-innovation track

 IoT technologies are generally used to supervise industrial parks with substantial infrastructures.
-In the case of mobile systems, Thales Services Numériques does not currently have a sufficiently representative infrastructure to demonstrate an industrial use that meets the needs of its customers.
+In the case of mobile systems, our company does not currently have a sufficiently representative infrastructure to demonstrate an industrial use that meets the needs of its customers.

 This is why we are developing this project in co-innovation with the La Poste group, and more specifically the mail-package branch, in order to reuse the infrastructures and operational needs of the Colissimo brand to develop and test our technologies in a logistics transport environment.